AnanyaChatterjee7/buildwithgemini-reelreads-ai/README.md

 ### Check video recording of the working demo
-reelreads_demo.webm file in the root location , download the file and play.
+reelreads_demo.webm and agent_demo.webm files in the root location , download the files and play.

 It combines real-time book discovery, grounded RAG Q&A, custom AI cover art generation, and personalized reading progress tracking into a sleek dark-mode web application.